molily/learning-react/flickr-search/README.md

   - props:
     - *no props*
   - state:
-    - searchTerm : String
+    - searchTerm: String
-    - photos : Array<Object>
+    - photos: Array<Object>
-    - currentPhoto : Object
+    - currentPhoto: Object

 - Searchbox
   - Behavior:
     - Renders a search form with a text input field and a submit button.
     - When the form is submitted, Searchbox calls `onSearch` passing the search term.
   - props:
-    - onSearch : Function
+    - onSearch: Function
   - state:
     - *no state*

 - PhotoList
   - Behavior:
-    - Renders a list of PhotoItem components.
+    - Renders the search results as a list of PhotoItem components.
   - props:
+    - searchTerm: String
     - photos: Array<Object>
-    - onFocusPhoto : Function
+    - onFocusPhoto: Function
   - state:
     - *no state*